Games Workshop

 The Emperor’s Children: Post-Heresy Brilliance in Full Display

 The Emperor’s Children, as followers of Slaanesh, are known for their indulgence in excess, both in terms of their battlefield tactics and their visual style.
-The Post-Heresy color scheme reflects this perfectly, with its bold purples and silvers.
+The Post-Heresy color scheme reflects this perfectly, with its bold purples and golds.
 The client wanted to stay true to this palette, emphasizing the traditional look of the Emperor’s Children without deviating too far into custom territory.
 However, they weren’t overly specific about details like weapon loadouts or poses, which gave us room to explore the models creatively while ensuring the core visual style was maintained.

 Building the army itself was a smooth process.
 The client allowed us to make decisions about how the units were configured, which is always a great opportunity for us to ensure each figure looks dynamic and engaging.
 While some clients are very particular about exact poses and weapon configurations, this one was happy to leave those choices up to us, as long as the end result captured the essence of the Emperor’s Children.
 Despite the creative freedom, they did request photos after the building process to ensure everything was on track, which we gladly provided.
 This allowed the client to review the models before we began painting, giving them peace of mind that everything was progressing as expected.

 The painting process was where the project really came to life.
-Sticking closely to the established Emperor’s Children color scheme, we worked with a palette dominated by rich purples and shimmering silvers.
+Sticking closely to the established Emperor’s Children color scheme, we worked with a palette dominated by rich purples and shimmering golds.
 The deep, royal purple armor of the Emperor’s Children is iconic, and it was important to get the tones just right.
-We used careful blending techniques to give the armor a polished, almost luxurious appearance, contrasting nicely with the silver details that adorned the figures.
+We used careful blending techniques to give the armor a polished, almost luxurious appearance, contrasting nicely with the gold details that adorned the figures.
 Black and silver accents were used to break up the brighter colors and add depth to the overall look.

 The client’s reference art gave us a good idea of what they were looking for, but they also encouraged us to take some liberties with smaller details.
 For example, while we stayed true to the established scheme, we added subtle variations in shading and highlights to give the army a sense of depth and movement.
 The models were also given a slightly weathered look to reflect their battle-hardened nature, without going overboard on grime or damage.
 This balance between a clean, regal appearance and a worn, battlefield-ready aesthetic was something the client was very happy with.

 One of the key challenges with any Emperor’s Children project is ensuring the models don’t become too overwhelming visually.
 The bright colors and bold designs can easily dominate if not handled carefully, so we focused on keeping the details crisp without overloading the models with too much flair.
-By focusing on the natural contrast between the purple and silver, we managed to create a cohesive look that was striking without feeling too chaotic.
+By focusing on the natural contrast between the purple and gold, we managed to create a cohesive look that was striking without feeling too chaotic.

 In the end, the client was very pleased with how the project turned out.
 The flexibility they allowed us made the process enjoyable and gave us the opportunity to bring their vision to life while adding our own touch.
 Working on an Emperor’s Children army, with its iconic color scheme and rich history in Warhammer 40k, is always a rewarding experience, and this project was no exception.
 It was a great reminder of how a balance between client input and creative freedom can lead to a fantastic result.